saltyrtc/saltyrtc-meta/Protocol.md

 *big-endian*).
 Unless otherwise noted, numeric constants are in decimal (base 10).

-All SaltyRTC signalling messages MUST start with a 24-byte nonce followed by either:
+All signalling messages MUST start with a 24-byte nonce followed by
+either:

 * an NaCl public-key authenticated encrypted MessagePack object,
 * an NaCl secret-key authenticated encrypted MessagePack object or